SezginYurdakul/SmartStockManagement/SYSTEM_DESIGN.md

 ├── Settings: 1
 ├── Media: 1 (polymorphic)

-Note: category_product is a pivot table for many-to-many Product-Category relationship
+Note: Attributes are linked to CATEGORIES (not product types)
+      for category-specific attribute requirements
 ```

 ### 4.3 Database Design Philosophy